bminortx/bminortx.github.io/blog/_posts/2016-12-29-IgniteBoulder.md

 I didn't have anything clear in mind when I was thinking about my talk; I had [talked about](http://bminortx.github.io/empathy-through-vr) [VR before](http://bminortx.github.io/horsepocalypse), and my PhD experiences were somewhat interesting, but nothing about them was particularly... gripping, at least not to a large audience.
 I also could have talked about the time that I broke my face in a mountain biking accident, but what was the moral there?
 That I do stupid things sometimes?<span class="ref"><span class="refnum">[2]</span><span class="refbody">This happened.
 Intelligence comes in many forms.
 My form is just a little more beat up than most.</span></span>.

 What I eventually settled on, the talk you see here, is not the classic tale of the hero.
-It's more like the parable of the Prodigal Son: coming back to what knowledge truly is after years of shortcuts through my intellectual life... at least, that's how it felt for me.
+It's more like the parable of the Prodigal Son: coming back to what knowledge truly is after years of shortcuts through my intellectual life... at least, that's how it felt for me<span class="ref"><span class="refnum">[3]</span><span class="refbody">...it's a loose metaphor.</span></span>.
 I'm sure my account doesn't get nearly that dramatic.
 I hope you enjoy it, though.
 I thank Ignote Boulder for giving me the chance to tell a small part of my own story.

 - - - - -